ybertot/one_num_type/README.md

 propose that definitions should rely on one of the following
 approaches:

+# TODO rework starting from here
- - We can define a function IRZ from R to Z which associates to every real number the corresponding integer.
+ - We can define a function IRZ (resp.
+IRN) from R to Z (resp. nat) which associates to every real number the corresponding integer (resp. natural number).
 The key property of this function is that when x is an integer real number, then IZR (IRZ x) = x.
 This function can then be composed with existing function on type Z to obtain the corresponding function on real numbers.
 The